NLnetLabs/routinator/README.md

 [Read the Docs](https://rpki.readthedocs.io/en/latest/routinator/index.html).

 ## Quick Start with Debian and Ubuntu Packages

-### Disclaimer
-> These packages are provided on a best effort basis as a convenience for our community until such time as equivalent official operating system repository provided packages become available.

 Assuming you have a machine running a recent Debian or Ubuntu distribution, you can install Routinator from our [software package